FogadOg/chatWidget/QUICKSTART.md

   data-assistant-id="YOUR_ASSISTANT_ID"
   data-config-id="YOUR_CONFIG_ID"
   data-locale="en"
-  data-start-open="false"
   data-dev="true"
 ></script>
 ```

-**That's it!** The widget will automatically appear in the bottom-right corner.
+**That's it!** The widget will automatically appear according to your configuration settings.

 ---